Ali - huge-hearted, fun-loving, boundless energy, exuberant, kind, funny, always inspirational. Regarded as a true friend by so many.

 Ali was one of the best friends you could ever have.
 If he was called upon for help, he immediately put down whatever he was doing and went to assist.
 And while the weight of sadness at his leaving often sits in our hearts and minds, there are increasing moments when the weight is put aside because of the happy memories that he left behind.

 A dear friend has said, “You’ll never get over losing him.
 But you will learn to walk alongside it…..”.
 And maybe that is how it should be.
 Because Ali would want us to live the best lives we could.
 None of us will ever forget him, or what he meant to us all.

-His friends, offering support and comfort, have sent 'stories of Ali' - which we will never tire of and will always delight in hearing; photos of him dressed as Frankenfurter; dancing at Bestival; his love of leopard print and kimonos are just a few.
+His friends, offering support and comfort, have sent 'stories of Ali' - which we will never tire of hearing.
+And we will always be happy to hear of any stories about him - so please tell us.

 He loved life in its every form.
 He looked forward to every day unfolding in front of him, with enthusiasm and positivity.
 And we are so grateful that he had so many things and people in his life that made him happy.